Blazemeter/taurus/docs/CommandLine.md

 Note that per-user config will not be copied into artifact directories, so those files are recommended to put API keys and tokens to improve security.
 Also it is convenient place to set paths to tools and your favorite preferences.

+There is special shorthand for JMeter JMX test plans: if a config filename ends with `.jmx`, an execution for JMeter with existing script will be generated.
+This allows using Taurus just like `bzt test1.jmx test2.jmx`.

 ## Command-Line Options Override